OPS-E2E-Prod/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-sql.md

 ## Migrate a SQL Server database to Azure

-This short article provides a brief outline of two options for migrating a SQL Server database to Azure.
+This short article provides a brief outline of two options for migrating a SQL Server database to Azure.prtest

 Azure has two primary options for migrating a production SQL Server database: